khizrmalikk/relq/SETUP_GUIDE.md

-# Setup Guide for RELQ.AI
+# Setup Guide for QAULI

 This guide will help you fix the issues with Supabase and email functionality in your application.